Xunnamius/msft-todo-backup/README.md

 welcome!

 Finally, note that moving a task from one list to another will change its ID.
-This can result in duplicates during restorations in certain edge cases even with de-duplication enabled.
+This can result in unexpected duplicates during restorations when using non-default restoration modes.

 ### Inspiration

-Thanks to [Dan O'Sullivan][6] for giving me an idea of how Microsoft's Graph API works and the knowledge that backing up Microsoft Todo tasks was even possible.
+Thanks to [Dan O'Sullivan][7] for giving me an idea of how Microsoft's Graph API works and the knowledge that backing up Microsoft Todo tasks was even possible.

 ### Published Package Details